J-Roel/chrome-app-ext-base/README.md

 ###Tutorials:

-https://developer.chrome.com/apps/app_codelab_basics  -!This one is really the best one I've found
+https://developer.chrome.com/apps/app_codelab_basics  - This is really the best one I've found!

-http://www.sitepoint.com/create-chrome-extension-10-minutes-flat/ -!This is a popup app that test the speed of your site, pretty cool
+http://www.sitepoint.com/create-chrome-extension-10-minutes-flat/ -This is a popup app that test the speed of your site, pretty cool.

 http://tutorialzine.com/2010/06/making-first-chrome-extension/